ishansshah20/rewards/README.md

 >**Condition** : Data provided is valid and User is Authenticated.
 >
 >**Code** : `200 OK`

->
+**Content example:**
->**Content example** : Response will reflect back the information on the points spent from payers.
+Response will reflect back the information on the points spent from payers.

 ```json
 {